Multiloop functional renormalization group approach to quantum spin systems

-This research was supported in part by, the National Science Foundation under Grant No.~NSF~PHY-1748958, the Abdus Salam International Centre for Theoretical Physics (ICTP) through the Simons Associateship scheme funded by the Simons Foundation, the International Centre for Theoretical Sciences (ICTS) during a visit for participating in the program “Novel phases of quantum matter” (Code: ICTS/topmatter2019/12) and “The 2nd Asia Pacific Workshop on Quantum Magnetism” (Code: ICTS/apfm2018/11).
-The numerical simulations were performed on the CHEOPS cluster at RRZK Cologne, the JURECA Booster at the Forschungszentrum Juelich, the Julia cluster in Würzburg and the GCS Supercomputer SuperMUC-NG at the Leibniz Supercomputing Centre.
+This research was supported in part by the National Science Foundation under Grant No.~NSF~PHY-1748958, the Abdus Salam International Centre for Theoretical Physics (ICTP) through the Simons Associateship scheme funded by the Simons Foundation, IIT Madras through the Institute of Eminence (IoE) program for establishing the QuCenDiEM group (Project No. SB20210813PHMHRD002720), the International Centre for Theoretical Sciences (ICTS), Bengaluru, India during a visit for participating in the program “Novel phases of quantum matter” (Code: ICTS/topmatter2019/12) and “The 2nd Asia Pacific Workshop on Quantum Magnetism” (Code: ICTS/apfm2018/11).
+Y.I. acknowledges the use of the computing resources at HPCE, IIT Madras. \\ The numerical simulations were performed on the CHEOPS cluster at RRZK Cologne, the JURECA Booster \cite{jureca} and the JUWELS cluster \cite{JUWELS} at the Forschungszentrum Juelich, the Julia cluster in Würzburg and the GCS Supercomputer SuperMUC-NG at the Leibniz Supercomputing Centre.

 \onecolumngrid